YAGPSR/YAGPSR-C/README.md

 ## Testing

-Once the code has been successfully compiled use the command
+Once the code has been successfully compiled, use the command

 `./run_yagpsr_test.sh`